Big Island, Hawaii Travel Guide

 • Practice aloha!
 This word is so much more than a greeting.
 It’s also love, peace, and compassion

 • Leave no trace.
 Be sure to clean up after yourself and leave things as you found them, if not better. (i.e. pick up that piece of trash on the beach, even if it’s not yours.)
-Don’t trespass past signs, barricades or on private property

 • Use reef safe sunscreen